parsamh8/DevOpsPipe/README.md

 ## Installation

-Heres a [Link](https://drive.google.com/file/d/1JFyx8SiZYH4_h3Y2zlWLpD5L5URNYtdQ/view) to application demonstration.

  - Node.js (v16 or later recommended)
  - Npm or yarn package manager
  - MongoDB (local or cloud instance)
- - Push from your feature branch to develop (CI) and upon test approval, create PR to merge to the main branch (CD).

 ## Usage